iov-one/iov-core/packages/iov-bns/PROTOBUF.md

 ## Compiling the protobuf

 One you have checked out weave, there are a few steps to compile the protobuf.
-We wrap them all in a helper script, but here they are for your understanding...
+We wrap them all in a helper script, but here they are for your understanding.

-`yarn find-proto`: will produce a list of all proto files we care about in the weave directory you checked out before.
+`./scripts/cleaned_protos.sh`: will produce a list of all proto files we care about in the weave directory you checked out before.
 We ignore the examples, but do want to compile all available ./cmd directories, which we support. (or just bnsd?)
+This also prepares .proto files for further processing.

 There is currently an issue here, as package name is used to differentiate the objects in the compiled javascript.
 And `./app`, `./cmd/bnsd/app` and `./cmd/bcpd/app` all define protobuf with the `package app`